Klein bottle: Homotopy classes

 The traditional Klein bottle immersion is achiral.
 The figure-8 immersion is chiral.
 (The pinched torus immersion above is not regular, as it has pinch points, so it is not relevant to this section.)

 If the traditional Klein bottle is cut in its plane of symmetry it breaks into two Möbius strips of opposite chirality.
 A figure-8 Klein bottle can be cut into two Möbius strips of the same chirality, and cannot be regularly deformed into its mirror image.

-Painting the traditional Klein bottle in two colors can induce chirality on it, splitting its homotopy class in two.

 Generalizations

 The generalization of the Klein bottle to higher genus is given in the article on the fundamental polygon.